Viscoelasticity of suspension of red blood cells under oscillatory shear flow: INTRODUCTION

-In real human blood, RBCs are constantly under mechanical stimulation from the plasma flow due to the heart beat ($\sim$ 1 Hz) and from the vessel walls in various organs.
-It is also known that RBCs travel in the body as an oxygen carrier, and easily alter their shapes to pass through 3-to-4 $\mu$m capillaries~\citep{Skalak1969}, where the upper limit of shear stress in the human circulatory system has been estimated to be 15 Pa~\citep{Koutsiaris2013}.
-However, when they travel through artificial blood pumps, the cells may experience much higher shear stresses, up to 1000 Pa (= 10$^4$ dynes/cm$^2$)~\citep{Deutsch2006}.
+In real human blood, RBCs are constantly under mechanical stimulation from the plasma flow due to the heart beat ($\approx$ 1 Hz) and from the vessel walls in various organs.
+It is also known that RBCs travel in the body as an oxygen carrier, and easily alter their shapes to pass through $3$-to-$4$ $\mu$m capillaries~\citep{Skalak1969}, where the upper limit of shear stress in the human circulatory system has been estimated to be $15$ Pa~\citep{Koutsiaris2013}.
+However, when they travel through artificial blood pumps, the cells may experience much higher shear stresses, up to $1000$ Pa \citep{Deutsch2006}.
 From a physiological viewpoint, the relationship between the deformation, as a mechanical response to oscillatory loading, and the oxygen transport, as a biological function, is therefore of great interest, and several studies have shed some light on this~\citep{Parthasarathi1999, Wei2016, Zhou2019}.
-The rheological description of blood under oscillatory flow is thus of fundamental importance not only for a physiological understanding, but also in the design of novel artificial blood pumps that minimise mechanical stimuli that may cause the rupture of RBCs, the so-called hemolysis.
-The first question in this study is, therefore, whether the cell deformation can be reduced or enhanced by varying the oscillatory frequency.
-Although the recovery of RBCs under oscillatory flow has been investigated in the past with experimental observations~\citep{Nakajima1990, Watanabe2006}, and model analysis~\citep{ Noguchi2010, Li2014, Cordasco2016, Zhu2019}, much is still unknown, especially in relation to the bulk suspension rheology of RBCs under oscillatory shear flow.
-Hence, our second question is how the bulk suspension rheology of RBCs differs in an oscillatory shear flow with respect to the steady case.
+The rheological description of blood under oscillatory flow is thus of fundamental importance not only for a physiological understanding but also in the design of novel artificial blood pumps that minimize mechanical stimuli that may cause the rupture of RBCs, the so-called hemolysis.
+Using a capsule model consisting of a Newtonian fluid enclosed by a thin elastic membrane, \citet{Matsunaga2015} demonstrated that frequency-dependent deformations of a single spherical capsule become evident for high shear rates and large values of the viscosity contrast between the internal and external fluids.
+However, it is still unknown whether this knowledge can be used for suspensions of RBCs.
+The first question in this study is, therefore, whether the cell deformation is reduced or enhanced by varying the oscillatory frequency.
+Although the recovery of RBCs under oscillatory flow has been investigated in the past via experimental observations~\citep{Nakajima1990, Recktenwald2022, Watanabe2006}, and model analysis~\citep{Noguchi2010, Li2014, Cordasco2016, Zhu2019}, much is still unknown, especially in relation to the bulk suspension rheology and to the dynamical viscoelasticity of suspensions of RBCs under oscillatory shear flow.
+Hence, our second question is how the viscoelastic character of the suspension of RBCs differs in an oscillatory shear flow with respect to the steady case.